ugjka/kittybot/README.md

 ![kittybot](kitty.png?raw=true)

 Kitten approved Internet Relay Chat (IRC) bot.
-KittBot is an easily hackable event based IRC bot framework with the ability to be updated without losing connection to the server.
+KittyBot is an easily hackable event based IRC bot framework with the ability to be updated without losing connection to the server.
 To respond to an event, simply create a "Trigger" struct containing two functions, one for the condition, and one for the action.